 Figure 26.
-Ratiometric Start-Up With $V{O(1)}$ Leading $V{O(2)}$
+Ratiometric Start-up With V{O(1)} Leading

-One can implement ratiometric and simultaneous power-supply sequencing by connecting the resistor network of R1 and R2 shown in Figure 27 to the output of the power supply that requires tracking, or to another voltage reference source.
-Using Equation 5 and Equation 6, one can calculate the tracking resistors to initiate $V{O(2)}$ slightly before, after, or at the same time as $V{O(1)}$ . $V{O(1)} - V{O(2)}$ is 0 V for simultaneous sequencing.
-Including $V{(ssoffset)}$ and $I{(SS/TR)}$ as variables in the equations minimizes the effect of the inherent SS/TR-to-VSENSE offset ( $V{(ssoffset)}$ ) in the slow-start circuit and the offset created by the pullup current source ( $I{(ss)}$ ) and tracking resistors.
-Because the SS/TR pin requires pulling below 60 mV before starting after an EN, UVLO, or thermal-shutdown fault, select the tracking resistors carefully to ensure the device can restart after a fault.
+One can implement ratiometric and simultaneous power-supply sequencing by connecting the resistor network of R1 and R2 shown in to the output of the power supply that requires tracking, or to another voltage reference source.
+Using Equation 5 and Equation 6, one can calculate the tracking resistors to initiate V{O(2)} slightly before, after, or at the same time as $V{O(1)}$. $V{O(1)} - V{O(2)}$ is 0 V for simultaneous sequencing.
+Including $V{(ssoffset)}$ and $I{(SS/TR)}$ as variables in the equations minimizes both the effect of the inherent SS/TR-to-VSENSE offset ($V{(ssoffset)}$) in the slow-start circuit, and the offset created by the pullup current source ($I{(SS)}$) and tracking resistors.
+Because of the requirement to pull the SS/TR pin below 40 mV before starting after an EN, UVLO, or thermal shutdown fault, one must carefully select the tracking resistors to ensure the device can restart after a fault.
 Make sure the calculated R1 value from Equation 5 is greater than the value calculated in Equation 7 to ensure the device can recover from a fault.
 As the SS/TR voltage becomes more than 85% of the nominal reference voltage, $V{(ssoffset)}$ becomes larger as the slow-start circuits gradually hand off the regulation reference to the internal voltage reference.
-The SS/TR pin voltage must be greater than 1.1 V for a complete handoff to the internal voltage reference as shown in Figure 26.
+The SS/TR pin voltage must be greater than 1.1 V for a complete handoff to the internal voltage reference, as shown in Figure 26.